 NOTE: Guthion is more effective against Cranberry Fruitworm and Blueberry Tip Borer than the other listed insecticides.
+For the White Tussock Moth-Use Sevin at 2 pounds per 100 gallons when the larvae are observed.

 (10 days after Second Cover)